Argentina – Tennis, Tango, Malbec and much more

 Argentina is the second-largest country in South America.
 Its neighbors countries are Chile, Uruguay, Brazil, Bolivia and Paraguay.
 With the magnificent Atlantic Ocean all along the east.

-Argentina is a young country still to be populated.
-It only has 40.1 million people, but Buenos Aires is a cosmopolitan city with more than 13 million porteños (inhabitants of Buenos Aires).
+Population: Argentina is a young country still to be populated.
+It only has 44.2 million people, but Buenos Aires is a cosmopolitan city with more than 13 million porteños (inhabitants of Buenos Aires).

-European descendent 95%.
-Third word largest Jewish community.
+Ethnic groups: European descendant 95%.
+Third largest Jewish community outside of Israel.

 - Flying from the US to Buenos Aires takes approximately 10h 50m (JFK – EZE)